 CG (center of gravity) and MOI (moment of inertia) are a top priority to tune your strikes for the best performance, and to minimize distance loss when you’re not swinging like the Norwegian sensation Viktor Hovland.

-With up to 26g of tungsten in the Max edition there is more weight low and behind the ball to launch hot and high while preventing any deflection of the face on off-center hits.
+With up to 26g of tungsten in the Ping G425 vs G410 edition, there is more weight low and behind the ball to launch hot and high while preventing any deflection of the face on off-center hits.